 Our counsellors are trained in fertility and can help with any difficult emotions or decisions that can arise.
 One free counselling consultation is generally included with most IVF treatment options.
 More.

-Fertility New Zealand is a support network for people experiencing infertility.
+Fertility NZ is a registered Charity which supports NZers with infertility.
 They are active advocates and spokespeople on key fertility issues in New Zealand, and connecting with them is a great way to interact with other people who are also going through a fertility journey.
 They also provide support groups throughout New Zealand.
 For more information, visit their website – www.fertilitynz.org.nz

 Tips for supporting someone through fertility treatment